 Just three years ago, the same administration argued in court against Khairkhwa’s writ of habeas corpus because of his senior position with the Taliban, his close relationship with Taliban leader Mullah Omar, and his support for Taliban forces fighting against the United States.So what gives now?
 Why is Mr. Khairkhwa so peaceful three years later?
 Was it watching “The View” and the “Oprah Winfrey Network” that changed his bloodthirsty heart — yes, these guys get countless free cable TV channels in GITMO.

 The decision affirmed the arguments put forth by the Obama administration, noting that Khairkhwa “was, without question, a senior member of the Taliban both before and after the US-led invasion of Afghanistan in October 2001.”
 It continued: Khairkhwa was “a member of the Taliban’s highest governing body, the Supreme Shura” and “was a close associate of Taliban leader Mullah Mohammed Omar, who appointed him Governor of the province of Herat in 1999.”

-So when the president states that he makes no apology for his decision — which decision?
+“The petitioner admitted that after the terrorist attacks of September 11, 2001, he served as a member of a Taliban envoy that met clandestinely with senior Iranian officials to discuss Iran’s offer to provide the Taliban with weapons and other military support in anticipation of imminent hostilities with US coalition forces,” read the opinion.So when the president states that he makes no apology for his decision — which decision?
 This one from 2011 or his most recent one?
 Perhaps this is just another example of the community organizer who finds it most expeditious to vote “present” in all matters.
 You see, this way, we can never hold Obama accountable for any decision.
 Perhaps that is the objective of the double-minded man, the artful politician, the shrewd manipulator — he can never be held to a decision and can always give that slippery excuse that assuages responsibility.